What To Do If Your Spousal Open Work Permit Is Refused

 Refusal Letter

 The refusal letter explains why IRCC decided your application did not meet the requirements.
-It should guide your next step.
+Refusal reasons may differ depending on whether the principal applicant is an international student, a foreign worker, or a PGWP holder.
+The letter should guide your next step.
 Focus on:

 • what requirement IRCC says you didn’t meet, and